ncapps/functional-javascript/README.md

 ## Chapter 5.
 Function-Building Functions
   - A curried function is one that returns a new function for every logical argument that it takes
   - Currying is a useful technique for specifying the specialized behavior of JavaScript functions and for 'composing' new functions from existing functions
+  - If an API utilizes high-order funcitons, consider using curried functions for at least on parameter
+  - With function composition, code becomes more declarative (i.e., it says what it's supposed to do rather than how)
+  - The _.compose higher-order function provided a pre- and post-condition function 'decorator', using a small amount of code

 ## Attribution
 *Functional JavaScript* by Michael Fogus (O’Reilly).
 Copyright 2013 Michael Fogus, 978-1-449-36072-6.